niftyclaudia/gauntlet-03e/prd-v1.md

 **As a** content creator or educator
 **I want** to record my screen with audio capture
-**So that** I can create tutorials, presentations, and screen-based content without leaving Klippy
+**So that** I can create tutorials, presentations, and screen-based content without leaving ollo

 **User Value**: Eliminates need for external screen recording tools; enables one-app workflow for tutorial creation.